ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

 ![Cytochrome B Max.
 Parsimony Tree](../../results/figures/cytb.tree.species_names.orange.png)

-Comparing the Cytochrome B tree with the two others, we note that it disagrees in the placement of Didunculus strigirostris by placing it as a sister species to Caloenas nicobarica; that the Cytochrome B tree is the least parsimonious tree with the highest HI at 0.285 (compared to 0.2805 for the COX subunits tree and 0.2715 for the full mitochondrial tree); and that all three trees dileneate the Goura species in the same way.
+Comparing the Cytochrome B tree with the two others, we note that it disagrees in the placement of Didunculus strigirostris by placing it as a sister species to Caloenas nicobarica.
+We also note that the Cytochrome B tree is the least parsimonious tree, with the highest HI at 0.285 (compared to 0.2805 for the COX subunits tree and 0.2715 for the full mitochondrial tree).
+And, we note that all three trees dileneate the Goura species in the same way.

 Return to [README](../../README.md).